-Mitti 1.1 added the possibility to make Transitions between Cues by adding an option to toggle on/off Transitions for each - and any type of - Cue individually.
+Mitti 1.1 added the possibility to make Transition to Next Cue by adding an option to toggle on/off for each - and any type of - Cue individually.

-On enabling Transition on a Cue the next Cue will be started earlier by the half amount of the transition duration to make overlapping possible.
+On enabling Transition to Next Cue on a Cue the next will be started earlier by the half amount of the transition duration to make overlapping possible.
 This means SMTPE start times will be recalculated from the Cue where you enabled this feature, so be aware of toggling transitions when Mitti is running in MTC/LTC slave mode.